ifazk/pp-binary-ints/README.md

 - Separating every four bits with `_` (underscore).
 - Choose if zeros should be printed similar to non-zero ints.

+You can find documentation for the library [here](https://ifazk.github.io/pp-binary-ints/).

 # Installation
 Install this library using `opam`.